lucccar/producer-redis-consumer/README.md

 This repo is a very simple app for show off purposes.
 The application was coded with flask framework for the api and redis as a queue manager.

-It has no user interface, the only possible way to send requests to th producer api endpoint is by command line requests or postman.
+It has no user interface, the only possible way to send requests to th producer api endpoint is through command line requests or postman.

 Although simple, the app is provided with a gunicorn socket and nginx server.
-It's main structure is as follows: A producer flask server exposes a post endpoint in through which gets json data and lines it up in a redis queue.
-A consumer server sets up a redis worker that gets thejobs and pastes the json data in a output.txt file.
+Its main structure is as follows: A producer flask server exposes a post endpoint through which gets json data and lines it up in a redis queue.
+A consumer server sets up a redis worker that gets the jobs and pastes the json data in a output.txt file.

 # How to run

 ## Dependencies

-Both the consumer and the producer services/folders have their own `requirements.txt` file but the producer service is a super set of both.
-Thereyou can see all the libraries needed for the project.
+Both the consumer and the producer services/folders have their own `requirements.txt` file but the producer service is a superset of both.
+There you can see all the libraries needed for the project.

 ## Starting the app